 - 2.4.
 One of the purposes of FIT is to set out and describe the criteria that are relevant in assessing the continuing fitness and propriety of approved persons. - 2.5.
-FIT 1.1.1G provides that it applies to an approved person. - 2.6.
+FIT 1.1.1G provides that it applies to an approved person.

+- 2.6.
 FIT 1.3.1G sets out that the Authority will have regard to a number of factors when assessing the fitness and propriety of a person to perform a particular controlled function.
-One of the most important considerations will be the person's honesty, integrity and reputation.
+One of the most important considerations will be the person's honesty, integrity and reputation. - 2.7.

-- 2.7.
 FIT 2.1.1G sets out that in determining a person's honesty, integrity and reputation the Authority will have regard to all relevant matters including, but not limited to, those set out in FIT 2.1.3G.
 FIT 2.1.3G(13) includes, as one of the relevant matters the Authority will consider, whether the person demonstrates a readiness and willingness to comply with the requirements and standards of the regulatory system and with other legal, regulatory and professional requirements and standards. - 2.8.
-The Authority's general approach to determining whether to impose a financial penalty and the appropriate level of any such penalty is set out in DEPP.
+The Authority's general approach to determining whether to impose a financial penalty or public censure and the appropriate level of any such penalty is set out in DEPP.
 The principal purpose of imposing a financial penalty is to promote high standards of regulatory conduct by deterring persons who have breached regulatory requirements from committing further contraventions, helping to deter others from committing similar breaches and demonstrating generally the benefits of compliant behaviour (DEPP 6.1.2G).
 DEPP 6.2 sets out a non-exhaustive list of factors that may be relevant to determining whether to impose a financial penalty.
+DEPP 6.4 lists a number of factors that may be relevant to deciding whether it is appropriate to issue a public censure rather than a financial penalty.
+This includes "where the application of the [Authority]'s policy on serious financial hardship (set out in DEPP 6.5D) results in a financial penalty being reduced to zero" (DEPP 6.4.2G(8)(a)).
 DEPP 6.5.2G sets out a non-exhaustive list of factors that may be relevant to determining the appropriate level of financial penalty. - 2.9.
-In considering whether to impose a financial penalty and the amount of the penalty to impose, the Authority has also had regard to the provisions of ENF which were in force during the Relevant Period. - 2.10.
+In considering whether to impose a financial penalty and the amount of the penalty to impose, the Authority has also had regard to the provisions of ENF and EG which were in force during the Relevant Period. - 2.10.
 Guidance relating to prohibition orders is contained in EG at EG 9.
 This states that the Authority may exercise its power to prohibit individuals where it considers that, to achieve any of its statutory objectives, it is appropriate to prevent an individual from performing any function in relation to regulated activities (EG 9.1).